charon/charon/README.md

 A privacy-enabling account management and SSO solution.
 For end-users, it allows aggregating multiple existing authenticators (Facebook, Google, etc.) in one place and managing different (and potentially multiple) identities exposed to apps.
 Apps do not have to worry about user management nor multi-tenancy.
-And admins of communities (tenants, domains, realms) using those apps can manage all users in one place, with tools to address any abuse.
+And admins of organizations (communities, tenants, domains, realms) using those apps can manage all users in one place, with tools to address any abuse.

 ## Current roadmap (in progress)

-- Basic SSO: Initial implementation of a basic SSO supporting apps, users, communities, developers, and admins.
+- Basic SSO: Initial implementation of a basic SSO supporting apps, users, organizations, developers, and admins.
   - Users are able to authenticate themselves to Charon
   - Developers are able to register apps
-  - Admins are able to create communities and enable apps in them
+  - Admins are able to create organizations and enable apps in them
-  - Users are able to authenticate to apps in communities
+  - Users are able to authenticate to apps in organizations
 - Multiple identities per user: Add support for users to have multiple identities they can choose between to expose to apps.
   - Support for managing multiple identities per user